 If you’re reading this, I’m guessing you recently had a baby.
 I’m also gonna hazard a guess that in the hazy space between nappy changes, night feeds and milky snuggles, thoughts of pole are beginning to creep back in.

-Amongst all the other emotions flying around (as if a tiny new human to look after 24/7, a shockingly sparse-on-sleep sleeping pattern to adjust to and a body you’re not sure you recognise isn’t enough to contend with), it’s perfectly normal to also wonder whether you might have lost your pole powers somewhere around 2am in the labour ward around that 7cm dilation mark. 🙈
+Amongst all the other emotions flying around (as if a tiny new human to look after 24/7 and a sparse-on-zzzz’s sleeping pattern to adjust to isn’t enough to contend with), it’s perfectly normal to also wonder whether you might have lost your pole powers somewhere around 2am in the labour ward around that 7cm dilation mark.

 Will you still be able to do a reverse grab spin or an invert with perfect control?
 When you return to pole, will you be back at square one, struggling with a basic climb?